googleanalytics/python-docs-samples/CONTRIBUTING.md

 1. Configure your environment and credentials as described in the [README](README.md).
-2. Determine which GA4 property you want to use for tests, and note its property ID.
-3. Change into the directory of the project you want to test (either `google-analytics-admin` or `google-analytics-data`).
+2. Change into the directory of the project you want to test (either `google-analytics-admin` or `google-analytics-data`).
-4. Configure environment variables required by tests using the following
+3. Configure environment variables required by tests using the following
     commands:

     ```sh